 - Add a pump session for each formula bottle given

 - You can use a Supplemental Nursing System for the formula so that your body still gets the “make more milk” signals, but you are also able to feed your baby!
 I did this in the hospital for my son as well as my twin babies!

 - While supplementing, make sure to verify that your baby doesn’t have any medical condition, such as tongue tie, that could be fixed and help him nurse better!

 - Explore both natural ways to boost your supply as well as prescribed ones, such as domperidone

 Another thing to keep in mind is that you may only have to supplement for a certain amount of time.

 For example, I’ve heard of plenty of people who supplement until their baby takes to solids.
 Then they are able to go back to strictly breastfeeding since their baby is able to get the extra nutrients and food through their solids!

-Can I mix formula and breastmilk?
+Can I mix breastmilk and formula in the same bottle?